 How To Make Custom Images Using Stencil

-To start using the image creation tool, go ahead and sign up for the getstencil.
+To start using the image creation & editing tool, go ahead and sign up on GetStencil App.

 Once you are done, confirm your email address and log in to your stencil account.

 The stencil tool will guide you through each and every step, however, you can follow this guide for an elaborated tutorial.